Skip to product information

 In Rome, renowned Brazilian diplomat Felix Pacheco expresses his fascination with the founder of Italian fascism Benito Mussolini.

-I do not want to leave Rome without repeating to Your Excellency in a very special way my profound admiration for your admirable work of government.
-I traveled through Italy from north to south and noticed everywhere a fever of renewing action that honors the ability to rebuild, which has always been the hallmark of the Latin spirit and greatly ennobles the regime that integrated this great land of order, of beauty, culture, strength and dream.
+I do not wish to leave Rome without expressing to Your Excellency in a very special way my deep admiration for your admirable work of government.
+I have travelled throughout Italy from north to south and have noticed everywhere a fever for action for renewal that does honour to the capacity for reconstruction that has always been the prerogative of the Latin spirit and greatly ennobles the regime that has integrated this great land of order, beauty, culture, strength and dreams under new models.

-Fascism as a doctrine is widely discussed abroad, but what no one can discuss without bad faith is the brilliant set of victories that the party created by Your Excellency's vigorous genius has been able to obtain in the field of effective realisations.
-Italy now grows threefold cohesive and united, in the scepter of the House of Saboya, in the reconciliation with the Church and in the general enthusiasm that is observed by the guidance of the Head of Government.
+There is much disagreement abroad about Fascism as a doctrine, but what no one can discuss without bad faith is the brilliant series of victories that the party created by the vigorous genius of Your Excellency has been able to obtain in the field of effective achievements.
+Italy is now growing in threefold unity, under the scepter of the House of Savoy, in reconciliation with the Church and in the general enthusiasm that can be seen for the guidance of the Head of Government.

-The portrait that Your Excellency was kind enough to offer me has its place marked on my work table next to the [His Highness – strikethrough] photograph of the Crown Prince, from whom I had the honor of receiving in the State of Bahia, as Minister of Foreign Affairs of my parents, when His Highness passed through Brazil.
+The portrait that Your Excellency was kind enough to offer me has its place reserved on my desk next to the [of His Highness – erased] photograph of the Crown Prince, whom I had the honor of receiving in the State of Bahia, as Minister of Foreign Affairs of my parents, when His Highness visited Brazil.

 I renew to Your Excellency the expression of my best thanks.